mcaceresb/stata-parquet/README.md

 - Missing values (and extended missing values) are not supported.
 If the data has missing values the import/export might not fail but the values will be wrong.
-- String widths are not read from `.parquet` files.
-The plugin reads all strings in uniform width.
-Control this via option `strbuffer()`
+- String widths are not generally stored `.parquet` files.
+The default behavior is to try and guess the string length by scanning the first 2^16 rows of the file; control this via option `strscan()`.
 - Writing `strL` variables are not supported.
 - `Int96` variables is not supported, as is has no direct Stata counterpart.